Remote Work Minimum Wage [+FLSA Laws You Need to Follow]

 • Payment.

 State law dictates how frequently an employee should be paid and what details must appear on their pay stub.
-This varies on a state-to-state basis.
+This varies from state to state.

-Other laws you should consider include data privacy laws, health and safety, and business expenses.
+You should also consider data privacy laws, health and safety, and business expenses.

 Looking for a job?
 These are some of the easy-to-get remote jobs that you can apply for.